johaupt/johaupt.github.io/_posts/stats/2021-06-02-downsampling_recalibration.md

 - causal machine learning
 ---

 _This post shows the transformation function that calibrates predictions from a model trained on downsampled data back to the original data.
-We'll do the derivation of the transformation and a scikit-learn example with simulated data._
+We'll get an intuition, do the derivation of the transformation, and a scikit-learn example with simulated data._

 ## Negative Sampling